 - While we would like to be able to provide every students with an extension, this is rare and at the discretion of our office.

-- However, if you wish to request an extension, you may send an email with your request to email@example.com clearly stating your request.
+- If you wish to request an extension, you may send an email with your request to firstname.lastname@example.org clearly stating your request.
 Include what electives you would be interested in, and dates you would be interested in (as per the course catalog).
 You will be added to a waitlist if your request is approved, which does not give you priority for an upcoming elective – it only gives your priority if someone cancels their elective.

 - Note: Do not contact individual clinical sponsors for information on vacancies, elective availability, placement etc. Coordinate your requests with the Office of Global Health Education.
 Those who contact clinical departments directly will be disqualified from participating in the program.